 IntroTABLE 2: Development of C. elegans at different growth temperatures.
 (Based on Byerly et al., 1976.)

 Embryogenesis in C. elegans is roughly divided into two stages: (1) proliferation and (2) organogenesis/ morphogenesis (IntroFIG 7) (Sulston et al, 1983).
 Proliferation (0 to 330-350 min post-fertilization at 22°C) includes cell divisions from a single cell to about 550 essentially undifferentiated cells by the end of the “16 E stage” (von Ehrenstein and Schierenberg, 1980; Wood, 1988b).
 This stage is further subdivided into two phases: The first phase (0-150 min) spans the time between zygote formation to generation of embryonic founder cells, and the second phase (150-350 min) covers the bulk of cell divisions and gastrulation until the beginning of organogenesis (Bucher and Seydoux, 1994).
 The initial 150 min of proliferation takes place within the mother’s uterus, and the embryo is laid outside when it reaches the approximate 30-cell stage (at gastrulation).
-There is considerable rearrangement of cells in the proliferation stage because of short-range shuffling, and once gastrulation begins, because of specific cell migrations.
+There is considerable rearrangement of cells in the proliferation stage because of short-range shuffling, and once gastrulation begins, because of specific cell migrations (during gastrulation Ea and Ep sink in from the posterior and enter into the embryo at 100 min after first cell cleavage.
+P4 and MS progeny enter at 120-200 min, followed by C and D myoblasts entering from the posterior.
+AB-derived pharynx progenitors enter inside at 210-250 min.
+Once the cell migrations are completed, ventral cleft through which cells migrated in closes proceeding from the posterior (230 min) to anterior.
+Ventral cleft closure is completed at 290 min.)
 From this time onward, the embryonic substages can be defined by specific cell migrations, gain in cell number, and periods of synchronous stem-cell divisions.

 At the end of the proliferation stage, the embryo is a spheroid of cells organized into three germ layers: ectoderm, which gives rise to hypodermis and neurons; mesoderm, which generates pharynx and muscle; and endoderm, which gives rise to germline and intestine.
 During the organogenesis/morphogenesis stage (5.5-6 hr to 12-14 hr), terminal differentiation of cells occurs without many additional cell divisions, and the embryo elongates threefold and takes form as an animal with fully differentiated tissues and organs.
 Morphogenesis starts with the “lima bean” stage.
 The first muscle twitches are observed at 430 min after the first cell cleavage (between 1.5- and 2-fold stages) (IntroFIG 7).
 Sexual dimorphism becomes visible for the first time at 510 minutes when the cephalic companion neurons (CEMs) die in the hermaphrodite, and when the hermaphrodite-specific neurons (HSNs) die in the male.
 In the late three-fold stage, the worm can move inside the egg in a coordinated fashion (rolling around its longitudinal axis), indicating advanced motor system development.
 The embryo starts pharyngeal pumping at 760 min after the first cell cleavage and hatches at 800 min (von Ehrenstein and Schierenberg, 1980; Sulston et al, 1983; Bird and Bird, 1991).